All the ingredients for a great winter experience...

 A breathtaking circuit for expert skiers

-With the reopening of trail #2, seasoned skiers will be able to once again enjoy this unique area of the park.
+With the of trail #2, seasoned skiers can enjoy this unique area of the park.
 Featuring a twisting, turning course replete with ascents and descents, this trail crosses through several mature forests and offers a number of breathtaking landscapes.
 For experienced, technically proficient cross-country skiers.

 Fun in the Fall